 Click on that icon to bring up the media browser popup box that you see when you add new images and will function exactly the same, except you are replacing the existing image with a new one.
 Follow the same steps as adding a new image and the old image will be replaced by a new one.

-NOTE: If you do not see the image swap button, you will need to reinsert the image manually.
-This is most often seen in images added prior to the new swap function.
+NOTE: If you do not see the image swap button, you will need to right click on the image and choose the "Swap image" option to select or upload a new image.

 Replacing an Image Globally from the Files Section